 So as my lovely boy approaches 6 months I am starting the process of weaning.
 With my first child Meme, everyone would say to me ‘oh weaning is so much fun’, but quite frankly I was terrified.
 Meme was a terrible eater and I never felt ready for the weaning stage.

 I started with the whole pureeing vegetables, sweet potato and butternut squash, freezing them in ice cube trays.
 Generally following the rule books.
-I was a nervous first time mum who pretty much was clueless about how to go about making that move from milk to food.
-My worries and anxieties probably were picked up by Meme, which made the job even harder.
+I was a nervous first time mum.
+Feeling clueless about how to go about making that move from milk to food.
+My worries and anxieties probably were picked up by Meme.
+This no doubt made the job even harder.

 Weaning Baby Number 2